MicrosoftEdge/DevTools/explainers/DocumentationSearch/explainer.md

 > The webpack project consists of over 100 repositories across 2 GitHub projects.
 If I have to track down a particular issue, I would have to search for it across either all of GitHub or every one of the individual projects and repositories.
 It would save me hours a week to simply configure my Edge/Bing search to include search results across specific GitHub repositories/projects and return results from PR & Issues.

 ## Goals
 1. Detect when a Microsoft Edge user is a Developer and
 2. Collect all relevant solution areas based on criteria of assigned work items and tasks and
-3. Leverage Bing’s search platform to create developer focused customer models and insights.
+3. Leverage Bing’s search platform and Microsoft's documentation to create developer focused customer models and insights.

 ## Non-goals
 1. Build a separate search, AI, ML model from Bing today